smp.cat Listed by safepay Ransomware Group

 Public reporting indicates that Safepay claims to have exfiltrated internal files during a ransomware attack on smp.cat.
 The exact number of individuals impacted remains unknown, and the precise volume or sensitivity of the stolen data has not been independently verified.
 Available reporting describes the incident as a classic ransomware operation in which the attacker first gains access, encrypts systems, and then threatens to release the stolen information unless a ransom is paid.

 Internal files were taken, though the specific types of records — such as patient names, medical histories, insurance details, or employee information — have not been publicly detailed.
-The leak site posting appeared on an onion domain tracked by ransomware.live, confirming the group’s public claim of responsibility.
+The leak site posting appeared on an onion domain tracked by ransomware.live, claiming the group’s public claim of responsibility.

 Why This Matters for You and Your Family